goerz/LPBS/README.markdown

 This code is licensed under the [GPL](http://www.gnu.org/licenses/gpl.html)

 [PBS][1]/[TORQUE][2] is a job scheduling system that is used on many high performance computing clusters.
-The LPBS package provides tools to run [PBS][PBS] job scripts on a local workstation.
+The LPBS package provides tools to run PBS job scripts on a local workstation.
 Specifically, LPBS provides the `lqsub` command that takes the same options as the PBS `qsub` command and runs a job script locally, in an environment virtually identical to one that PBS/TORQUE would provide.
 The job will run in the background and be assigned a job ID.
 Unlike the PBS system, LPBS will not perform any scheduling, but will simply run the job submitted to it.
 LPBS provides further tools to manage running jobs.

 [1]: http://en.wikipedia.org/wiki/Portable_Batch_System
 [2]: http://en.wikipedia.org/wiki/TORQUE_Resource_Manager